Mereology: Axiom systems

-Bunt (1985), a study of the semantics of natural language, shows how mereology can help understand such phenomena as the mass–count distinction and verb aspect.
-But Nicolas (2008) argues that a different logical framework, called plural logic, should be used for that purpose.

-Also, natural language often employs "part of" in ambiguous ways (Simons 1987 discusses this at length).
-Hence, it is unclear how, if at all, one can translate certain natural language expressions into mereological predicates.
-Steering clear of such difficulties may require limiting the interpretation of mereology to mathematics and natural science.
-Casati and Varzi (1999), for example, limit the scope of mereology to physical objects.

-Metaphysics
+Ontology

-In metaphysics there are many troubling questions pertaining to parts and wholes.
+In ontology there are many troubling questions pertaining to parts and wholes.
 One question addresses constitution and persistence, another asks about composition.

 Mereological constitution

-In metaphysics, there are several puzzles concerning cases of mereological constitution, that is, what makes up a whole.
+In ontology, there are several puzzles concerning cases of mereological constitution, that is, what makes up a whole.
 There is still a concern with parts and wholes, but instead of looking at what parts make up a whole, the emphasis is on what a thing is made of, such as its materials, e.g., the bronze in a bronze statue.
 Below are two of the main puzzles that philosophers use to discuss constitution.

 Ship of Theseus: Briefly, the puzzle goes something like this.
 There is a ship called the Ship of Theseus.
 Over time, the boards start to rot, so we remove the boards and place them in a pile.
 First question, is the ship made of the new boards the same as the ship that had all the old boards?
 Second, if we reconstruct a ship using all of the old planks, etc. from the Ship of Theseus, and we also have a ship that was built out of new boards (each added one-by-one over time to replace old decaying boards), which ship is the real Ship of Theseus?

 Statue and Lump of Clay: Roughly, a sculptor decides to mold a statue out of a lump of clay.
-At time t1 the sculptor has a lump of clay.
-After many manipulations at time t2 there is a statue.
+At time $t_1$ the sculptor has a lump of clay.
+After many manipulations at time $t_2$ there is a statue.
 The question asked is, is the lump of clay and the statue (numerically) identical?
 If so, how and why?